camunda/camunda-docs-manual/content/reference/deployment-descriptors/index.md

 ---

-{{< note title="Syntax Reference" class="info">}}
 This guide is a syntax reference for the above mentioned files.
 The <a href="{{< relref "user-guide/index.md" >}}">User Guide</a> explains when and how to use the deployment descriptors.
-{{< /note >}}

-This reference explains the syntax of the camunda BPM deployment descriptors.
-The deployment descriptors are xml configuration files which allow configuration of the camunda BPM platform and declaratively specify the BPMN 2.0 deployments to the process engine.
+The deployment descriptors are xml configuration files which allow configuration of the Camunda BPM platform and declaratively specify the BPMN 2.0 deployments to the process engine.

-camunda BPM provides the following deployment descriptors: